SECTION 1. NAME, PURPOSES, LOCATION, CORPORATE SEAL AND FISCAL YEAR

 3.2.
 Voting.
 Each membership in the Corporation shall be entitled to one vote, provided, however, that:

 3.2.A1.
-In the event the Residence Lot to which such membership appertains is owned of, record by one person, the Representative shall be that person.
+In the event the Residence Lot to which such membership appertains is owned or record by one person, the Representative shall be that person.

 3.2.A2.
 In the event the Residence Lot to which such membership appertains is owned of record by more than one person, whether jointly, in common, by the entirety, or otherwise, the Representative shall be (a) that one of such record owners as shall be designated from time to time in writing, executed by all of' such record owners and filed with the Secretary of the corporation, or (b) in the absence of any such designation, that one of such record owners as the Secretary may designate.

 3.2.B.
-The 'Representative determined in 3.2.A 1 and 3.2.A.2 above may appoint an individual to act as their designate for all rights and privileges of membership in the corporation provided that
+The 'Representative determined in 3.2.A 1 and 3.2.A2 above, if unable to carry out the responsibilities of membership, may appoint an individual to act as their designate for all rights and privileges of membership in the corporation provided that

 1. The Assignee is not presently a member of the Association.